 Causes Of Anaphylaxis In Dogs

-Nearly any foreign substance introduced to the body can cause an anaphylactic reaction in dogs.
 The most common allergens that cause anaphylaxis in dogs are the same as those that cause anaphylaxis in humans.
-These include insect bites and stings, food or chemicals used to prepare food, injections of medication or vaccines, and other types of medication.
+These include:

 Treatments For Anaphylaxis In Dogs

-If your dog has ever had an allergic reaction to a vaccine or injection, it is important that this information goes into your dog’s medical file and that you inform your veterinarian of these past reactions.
+If your dog has ever had an allergic reaction to a vaccine or injection, this information must go into your dog’s medical file, and you must inform your veterinarian of these past reactions.
 Your vet will likely change the type of medication or exclude certain vaccinations.
-For food allergens, it is important that you discuss changing your dog’s diet and make sure to know exactly what ingredients or chemicals are used in the food your dog eats.

 Has your dog ever suffered from anaphylaxis?
 How did you treat it?
 Let us know in the comments below!